ruandiax/LoginHTML/README.md

-# LoginHTML
+# Login HTML

-BASIC Login page usign HTML
+BASIC Login page usign HTML, i'll be updating this as I learn more features and enhancements!